RohanTarra/Hw6/README.md

   - \(\phi_1, \phi_2, \dots, \phi_p\) are the autoregressive parameters,
   - \(\epsilon_t\) is the white noise error term.

-  - **LSTM (Long Short-Term Memory networks)** will be used for modeling more complex, nonlinear dependencies in time-series data, especially when data exhibits long-range dependencies.
+  -More intricate, nonlinear dependencies in time-series data, particularly those with long-range connections, will be modeled using **LSTM (Long Short-Term Memory networks)**.

-- **Clustering (K-Means & DBSCAN):**
+- **K-Means & DBSCAN clustering:**

-  - **K-Means clustering** will be used to partition urban regions into clusters based on traffic congestion levels.
-The objective is to minimize the **sum of squared errors (SSE)**:
+  Urban areas will be divided into clusters according to the degree of traffic congestion using **K-Means clustering**.
+Reducing the **sum of squared errors (SSE)** is the goal:

   \[
   SSE = \sum_{i=1}^{n} \sum_{j=1}^{k} ||x_i - \mu_j||^2